SteeltoeOSS/Samples/Connectors/src/MySqlEF6/README.md

 2. Installed DiegoWindows support (Greenhouse)
 3. Installed MySql marketplace service
 4. Install .NET Core SDK
-5. Web tools installed and on PATH, (e.g. npm, gulp, etc).
+5. Web tools installed and on Path.
+If you have VS2015 Update 3 installed then add this to your path: C:\Program Files (x86)\Microsoft Visual Studio 14.0\Web\External

 # Create MySql Service Instance on CloudFoundry
 You must first create an instance of the MySql service in a org/space.

 1. cf target -o myorg -s development
-2. cf create-service p-mysql 100mb-dev myMySqlService
+2. cf create-service p-mysql 100mb myMySqlService

 # Publish App & Push to CloudFoundry